jyasskin/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

    1. A context string: the ASCII encoding of "HTTP Exchange 1 b3".

       Note: As this is a snapshot of a draft of
-      {{?I-D.yasskin-http-origin-signed-responses}}, it uses a distinct context
+      {{?I-D.yasskin-wpack-signed-exchanges}}, it uses a distinct context
       string.
    1. A single 0 byte which serves as a separator.
    1. If `cert-sha256` is set, a byte holding the value 32 followed by the 32